aappddeevv/scalajs-reaction/README.md

   // or
   def Label(someProp: String)(children: ReactNode*) =
-     // createProps a function you write to convert the single scala someProp parameter to a js.Object. wrapJsForScala(SomePackageNS, createProps(someProp), children:_*)
+     // createProps a function you write to convert the single scala someProp parameter to a js.Object.
+     React.createElement(SomePackageNS, createProps(someProp))(children:_*)

 ```

-For importing, you need to call `wrapJsForScala` at some point.
-You are free to
+For importing, you need to call `React.createElement` at some point.
+You are
-use the model above for attributes and children or you can use a dedicated
+free to use the model above for attributes and children or you can use a
-non-native JS trait or use whatever suits your application for scala-side
+dedicated non-native JS trait or use whatever suits your application for
-API.
-You could also define the component to take `Attr*` props, a non-native JS
+scala-side API.
+You could also define the component to take `Attr*` props, a
-trait or even `js.Dynamic`.
+non-native JS trait or even `js.Dynamic`.

 Since functions are used, there are many advanced scala and scala.js patterns
 you can use to alter the way that components are created and the API to create